 - As reported in the media and through AASW’s e-news and social media, the Minister for Health Greg Hunt has announced a pause to the finalisation of the recommendations from the Medicare Review Taskforce, in light of disagreement between factions in the Australian Psychological Society, impacting on the position for access to Psychologists under Better Access.
 To ensure the AASW is informed and proactive Cindy Smith has met with the CEO and policy team of Occupational Therapy Australia.
 A meeting has also been requested with the CEO of APS.

 The AASW has been part of the Department of Health's Medicare Benefits Schedule review since its announcement in April 2015.

 On 22 April 2015, the Minister of Health announced that a Medicare Benefits Schedule (MBS) Review Taskforce would be established.
 The taskforce is considering how the more than 5,700 items on the MBS can be aligned with contemporary clinical evidence and practice and improve health outcomes for patients.
 The review is clinician-led and there are no targets for savings attached to the review.
 The taskforce recommendations will be made to the Minister.

-The AASW has so far been involved in all the relevant stakeholder consultation forums, meeting with Chair Professor Bruce Robinson, and making a submission based on member consultation in relation to pay equity and better utilisation of social work supports.
-We are waiting on permission to release the submission to members.
+The AASW has so far been involved in all the relevant stakeholder consultation forums, meeting with Chair Professor Bruce Robinson, and making two submissions based on member consultation in relation to pay equity and better utilisation of social work supports.
+Learn more about the process by visiting Medicare Benefits Schedule review website.